The Graduate School of Political Management: Academics

-Admission criteria and tuition at GSPM vary and depend on the selected degree and courses.
-The school offers a range of options for financial assistance, including different scholarships.

-For bachelor students in Political Science, Political Communication or Journalism and Mass Communication at the George Washington University, the master's programs at GSPM can be combined and studied as a dual degree.

-Students at GSPM have a variety of worldwide short-time study abroad options, including residency courses available on five continents.
-GSPM offers additional courses and training from a pool of school fellows, which are experts in their field and come to serve at GSPM for 18 month terms.
-The school also offers professional seminars to externals.

 Research centers

 The Global Center for Political Management is the school's research department.
 It focuses on public opinion survey data through the Society of Presidential Pollsters, as well as the George Washington University Battleground Poll.

 The school researches the use of social media through its Public Echoes Of Rhetoric In America (PEORIA) Project, which uses data from Twitter to explore how campaign messages are developed and spread through social media.

-GSPM is also home to the Battleground Poll, a project of national surveys conducted by pollsters Ed Goeas and Celinda Lake and the big data computational and analytic Shenkman Initiative.
-The school also runs the Society of Presidential Pollsters, a project which research focuses on the relationship between U.S. presidents and their pollsters.
-The society was founded by Mark J. Penn, a political consultant and former pollster to Bill Clinton.

-Since 2013, GSPM hosts the Reimagining Disruption conference, an initiative bringing together officials to discuss the future of political communication in an era of increasing communicational conflict.

 Rankings

 GSPM's master's degree program in Strategic Public Relations was named PRWeek's PR Education Program of the Year in 2015.